alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 print(q3.all())
 ```

-Here are more [references](https://tinkerpop.apache.org/docs/3.6.2/reference/#has-step) about `has(...)` step in gremlin.
+Here are more [references](https://tinkerpop.apache.org/docs/3.6.2/reference/#has-step) about `has(...)` step in Gremlin.

 ### Extract Property Values

 Sometimes, you may more curious about the property values of the vertices/edges.
-With GIE, you can easily  use `values(PROPERTY_NAME)` gremlin step to extract the vertices/edges' property value.
+With GIE, you can easily  use `values(PROPERTY_NAME)` Gremlin step to extract the vertices/edges' property value.

 For example, you have already known that vertex(id=38416) is a comment, and you are interested in its content, then you can write the following codes in GIE: